ATTCKDigital/FLEX/components/README.md

 List of base components

 ### Adding components
 To create a new acf component, duplicate `components/component_template` in the `components` folder and rename as per naming conventions below.
-Once the component is created, enable it in `config/global-variables/blocks.php`.
+Once the component is created, register and enable it in `config/global-variables/blocks.php`.
 (More info in `boilerplate-child/README.md`)

 #### How to use a component in a front end template:
 To include a component in a front end template: